-If the current key is keyless and the newly entered license key is user-defined of the same product

-Example: If the 7.3.1 Foundation Keyless license key is already installed on a system and the user tries to install 7.3.1 Foundation user-defined license, then the vxlicinstupgrade utility installs the new licenses at /etc/vx/licenses/lic and all the 7.3.1 Foundation Keyless keys are deleted and backed up at /var/vx/licenses/lic<date-timestamp>.

-If the current key is of higher version and the user tries to install a lower version license key.

-Example: If the 7.3.1 Enterprise license key is already installed on a system and the user tries to install the 6.0 SFSTD license key, then the vxlicinstupgrade utility shows an error message:
+- If the current key is keyless and the newly entered license key file is a permanent license of the same product - Example: If the 7.4 Foundation Keyless license key is already installed on a system and the user tries to install 7.4 Foundation permanent license key file, then the vxlicinstupgrade utility installs the new license at - /etc/vx/licenses/lic and the 7.4 Foundation Keyless key is deleted. - The vxlicinstupgrade utility in Veritas InfoScale does not support managing the text-based license keys used in versions before 7.4. - If the current key is of a lower version and the user tries to install a higher version license kev. - Example: If 7.0 Storage license key is already installed on a system and the user tries to install 7.4 Storage license key file, then the vxlicinstupgrade utility installs the new license at /etc/vx/licenses/lic and the 7.0 Storage kev is deleted.

-vxlicinstupgrade WARNING: The input License key is lower than the Installed key.

-• If the current key is of a lower version and the user tries to install a higher version license key.

-Example: If 6.0 SFSTD license key is already installed on a system and the user tries to install 7.3.1 Storage license key, then the vxlicinstupgrade utility installs the new licenses at /etc/vx/licenses/lic and all the 6.0 SFSTD keys are deleted and backed up at /var/vx/licenses/lic<date-timestamp>.

-Supported Co-existence scenarios:

-- InfoScale Foundation and InfoScale Availability - InfoScale Storage and InfoScale Availability

-Example: If the 7.3.1 Foundation or 7.3.1 Storage license key is already installed and the user tries to install 7.3.1 Availability license key or vice -versa, then the vxlicinstupgrade utility installs the new licenses and both the keys are preserved at /etc/vx/licenses/lic.

-Note: When registering license keys manually during upgrade, you have to use the vxlicinstupgrade command.
+Note: When registering license key files manually during upgrade, you have to use the vxlicinstupgrade command.
 When registering keys using the installer script, the same procedures are performed automatically.